Layr-Labs/incredible-squaring-avs/README.md

 The first case covers the context done error case.
 The second covers the case where a new aggregated response is received from the BLS aggregation service.
 Remember that this happens when the operators responses to the tasks reach a threshold or the time of the task expires.
 In this case the [`sendAggregatedResponseToContract()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L212-L254) is called.

-That method wraps the response into a more complex Task Manager type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s [`respondToTask` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L118-L122).
+That method wraps the response into a more complex `TaskManager` type that encapsulates the response, and sends it with the completed to the on-chain Task Manager’s [`respondToTask` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L118-L122).

-That method makes several checks on the taskResponse, stores the responses metadata and emits a TaskResponded event, that will be catched by the challenger (see challenger section to continue).
+That method makes several checks on the taskResponse, stores the responses metadata and emits a `TaskResponded` event, that will be catched by the challenger (see challenger section to continue).

 The third case of the main loop is the one which spawns new tasks every 10 seconds for the operators top complete, calling aggregator [`sendNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/aggregator/aggregator.go#L258-L297).
-There the aggregator calls the [`CreateNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L99-L103) of the on-chain Task Manager contract, that stores a hash of the new task and emits a NewTaskCreated event, that will be catched by the challenger (see challenger section to continue).
-After that call to the Task Manager, the aggregator will initialize a new task in the BLS aggregation service, where the operators will send their signed response to the created task.
+There the aggregator calls the [`CreateNewTask()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L99-L103) of the on-chain `TaskManager` contract, that stores a hash of the new task and emits a `NewTaskCreated` event, that will be catched by the challenger (see challenger section to continue).
+After that call to the `TaskManager`, the aggregator will initialize a new task in the BLS aggregation service, where the operators will send their signed response to the created task.

 ### Challenger

 The challenger code can be found on the [`/challenger` folder](https://github.com/Layr-Labs/incredible-squaring-avs/tree/dev/challenger).

-The main behavior of the challenger is to suscribe to the NewTaskCreated and TaskResponded events emitted by the on-chain Task Manager contract, and can be foun on [challenger.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/challenger/challenger.go#L79-L117).
+The main behavior of the challenger is to subscribe to the `NewTaskCreated` and `TaskResponded` events emitted by the on-chain `TaskManager` contract and can be found on [challenger.go](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/challenger/challenger.go#L79-L117).

 ```go
 for {